tingmelvin/spacebook/content/pages/next.md

 date: Last Modified
 permalink: /next
 eleventyNavigation:
-  key: Hello
+  key: About Us
   order: 10
+  parent: Home
-  title: Hello, world.
+  title: New
 ---
 You have successfully launched your spacebook.
 If you are new here, you may want to [read the docs](https://spacebook.app/) for tips and tricks on setting up your project.